SanjaIlin-CarrerFoundary/Python_Data_Analysts/README.md

 * The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
 ## Data
-The dataset comprises of information on the following parameters:
+The dataset used in the analysis:

 * orders
 * products
 * customers